Fig 1. Multiple cloud-to-ground and cloud-to-cloud lightning strokes during night-time. Credit: NOAA.

 channel.
 Intense heating by the discharge expands the channel rapidly

 Cloud-to-ground lightning usually appears as forked lightning.
-A relatively faint light moves towards the ground at about 125 kilometers per second in steps, often branching or forking.
-As this first pulse (leader stroke) nears the ground, electrical discharges (streamers) arise from terrestrial objects; where a streamer meets the leader stroke a brilliant, high-current flash (return stroke) travels up along the ionized path created by the leader stroke at about 100 million meters per second (nearly half the speed of light).
+A relatively faint light moves towards the ground at about 125 km/s in steps, often branching or forking.
+As this first pulse (leader stroke) nears the ground, electrical discharges (streamers) arise from terrestrial objects; where a streamer meets the leader stroke a brilliant, high-current flash (return stroke) travels up along the ionized path created by the leader stroke at about 100 million m/sec (nearly half the speed of light).
 Several exchanges along the same path may occur.
 If strong wind moves the ionized path, ribbon lightning results.

 Sheet lightning occurs when a cloud either is illuminated from within or reflects a flash from outside, in the latter case being called heat lightning (often seen on the horizon at the end of a hot day).
 Ball lightning, a small luminous ball near the ground, often vanishing with an explosion, and bead lightning, the appearance of luminous beads along the channel of a stroke, are rare.